Energy Storage Thermal Performance

 Photo of tweezers placing a small round battery cell in the center of a piece of scientific equipment (differential scanning calorimeter).

-Electric-drive vehicle (EDV) battery systems need to operate at maximum efficiency, performing at optimal temperatures in a wide range of driving conditions and climates, and through numerous charging cycles.
-NREL researchers work closely with industry partners to rigorously evaluate batteries and other energy storage technology for EDVs, including hybrids (HEVs), plug-in hybrids (PHEVs), and all-electric vehicles (EVs).
+Battery energy storage systems must operate at maximum efficiency, perform at optimal temperatures in a wide range of conditions and climates, and endure thousands of charging cycles.
+NREL’s Energy Storage Performance Laboratory works closely with industry partners to rigorously evaluate batteries and other energy storage technologies.

-The nation's recognized leader in battery thermal management research and development (R&D), NREL is one of the few laboratories capable of comprehensive evaluation of batteries at the cell, module, pack, and system level.
-The lab's assessments of thermal behavior, capacity, lifespan, and overall performance factor in the impacts of full-system integration.
+NREL is recognized as the nation's leader in battery thermal management research and development due to our unique approach to providing comprehensive thermal evaluation of batteries across material, cell, module, pack, and system levels.
+NREL’s assessments of thermal behavior, capacity, lifespan, and overall performance are factored into full-system battery integrations.

-The U.S. Department of Energy, the U.S. Advanced Battery Consortium (USABC), and industry partners rely on NREL to measure thermal properties of batteries and evaluate the heat transfer effects of cycling on energy storage components and subsystems.
-Related evaluations examine triggers to energy storage failure and reactions to external damage.
+The U.S. Department of Energy, the U.S. Advanced Battery Consortium (USABC), and other industry partners rely on NREL to measure thermal properties of batteries and evaluate the heat transfer effects of cycling on energy storage components and subsystems.
+Related evaluations performed at sister labs within NREL examine what triggers lead to energy storage failure, including reactions to external damage.

 Photo of a small screen showing a thermal image.